-Over the past few months, I have been trying to become more meditative.
-It was part of a mid-year resolution, having found myself drifting away from the reflective nature of my faith, focusing more on the actions than the message.
+Over the past couple of weeks, I have been trying to become more meditative.
+It was part of a new-year resolution, having found myself drifting away from the reflective nature of my faith, focusing more on the actions than the message.
 Mass had become less about being spiritually connected; more about making sure that my kids were paying attention.

 So I signed up for a one-hour, once-a-week class on meditation at a local retreat center.
 It was a nice escape for an hour for this full-time working wife, mom, and caregiver.
 That hour each week became my blocked-off time to decompress, pray, reflect, and shut out everything else.

 In fact, I came to enjoy it so much that a few weeks ago I thought maybe I would try to incorporate it more into my everyday life.
 Thanks to kids’ schedules and family obligations, I was finding myself missing more and more classes, so I decided to re-create my spiritual escape at home.

 That was my first mistake.

 I retreated to the basement, grabbed a CD of meditative music I had gotten for Christmas, laid out a blanket, and hit Play.
 I had barely saty down when our dog began to tug at the blanket.
 I corrected her and continued on with my practice.

 A few seconds in, I opened my eyes to see my 8-year-old daughter, Riley, standing over me.